Β-Hydride elimination: Role of β-hydride elimination

-In some cases, β-hydride elimination is the first in a series of steps.
+β-Hydride elimination is one step in the synthesis of some metal hydrides.
 For instance in the synthesis of RuHCl(CO)(PPh3)3 from ruthenium trichloride, triphenylphosphine and 2-methoxyethanol, an intermediate alkoxide complex undergoes a β-hydride elimination to form the hydride ligand and the pi-bonded aldehyde which then is later converted into the carbonyl (carbon monoxide) ligand.